-Scripps Mercy Hospital San Diego is the primary clinical education site for more than 50 residents annually from several GME programs.
+Scripps Mercy Hospital San Diego is the primary clinical education site for approximately 60 residents annually from several GME programs.
 These include the internal medicine, transitional year, pharmacy and podiatric medicine residency programs.
-We’re also a secondary training site for residents from the University of California, San Diego (UCSD); Kaiser Permanente San Diego; Scripps Mercy Hospital Chula Vista.
-Family Health Centers of San Diego and the Naval Medical Center; and the San Ysidro Health Center.
+We’re also a secondary training site for residents from the University of California, San Diego (UCSD); Kaiser Permanente San Diego; Scripps Mercy Hospital Chula Vista; Family Health Centers of San Diego; the Naval Medical Center; and the San Ysidro Health Center.

-Located minutes from downtown San Diego, Scripps Mercy provides care to people from diverse socioeconomic backgrounds.
+Located minutes from downtown San Diego, Scripps Mercy provides care to people from diverse socioeconomic backgrounds, including the underserved.
 Our curriculum provides a solid educational foundation with exceptional didactics and a culture that promotes professional growth and autonomy.
 In the inpatient setting, residents train in a busy, high-acuity environment with ample exposure to complex cases and pathology.
 Our outpatient experience combines core subspecialty clinics, private offices and a true continuity clinic, where residents manage their own panel of primary care patients over the course of three years.

 Scripps Mercy’s department of medical education, faculty and hospital administration are committed to resident education and success.
 Our graduates are superbly trained and well-equipped for future careers in internal medicine.
 Residents have successfully matched into competitive fellowships in a variety of internal medicine subspecialties and landed competitive jobs in Southern California and across the country.

 Residents complete their inpatient internal medicine training and multiple inpatient subspecialty rotations at Scripps Mercy Hospital San Diego.
-Our continuity and core subspecialty clinics are housed across the street at Hillcrest Family Health Centers.
+Our continuity and core subspecialty clinics are housed across the street at The Hillcrest Family Health Center.
 We also offer rotations at the San Ysidro Maternal and Child Health Center, Scripps Green Hospital, Scripps Memorial Hospital La Jolla, Scripps La Jolla specialty clinics, Prebys Cancer Center, Prebys Cardiovascular Institute, and numerous clinics and outpatient offices in the community.
 We also support and provide ample opportunity for audition/away rotations.

 Learn more about the comprehensive clinical and didactic experiences we offer our internal medicine residents.